D4LI3N/FlipperAhoy/README.md

 (MD5 Checksum: c1937eb0abcd5ea4dab7be5afecce635)
 <br>

-**Note:** The Releases are not signed, so expect some Antivirus popups. (or feel free to compile the sources yourself)
+**Note:** The Releases are not signed, so expect some Antivirus popups. (or feel free to compile the game yourself :)